 Find more dog training tips in our basic commands blog.

-Halting your walk every time your dog pulls is a great way to teach them that walks are less fun when they try to do their own thing.
+Stopping a walk everytime your dog pulls is a great way to teach them that walks are less fun when they try to do their own thing.
 Be prepared to get a few funny looks in the park when you only move a few paces in the time it takes everyone else to do a full lap – but trust us, your patience and persistence will pay off.
 Here’s how to master the ‘stop’ command:

 - When your dog pulls on the lead, say ‘stop’ in a loud but calm voice.